BUCKET

 Prefetch/Evict Objects

-Objects within remote buckets are automatically fetched into storage targets when accessed through AIS and are evicted based on the monitored capacity and configurable high/low watermarks when LRU is enabled.
+Objects within remote buckets are automatically fetched into storage targets when accessed through AIS, and may be evicted based on the monitored capacity and configurable high/low watermarks when LRU is enabled.

 Objects are prefetched or evicted using List/Range Operations.